dig-soilman/Soil_Physical_Properties/README.md

 % dig-soilman end addtion

+---

-The LaTex has some comments and ToDo's as well as some commented Markdown for tables.
+The LaTex currently has some comments and ToDo's as well as some commented Markdown for tables to ease transition to other markup languages.

 ## License